AdobeDocs/core-services.en/help/interface/cookies-advertising-cloud.md

 ---
-description: Learn about Adobe Ad Cloud cookies for mapping ad engagement events to conversion events and, potentially, to use that information to optimize ad bids.
+description: Learn about Adobe Advertising cookies for mapping ad engagement events to conversion events and, potentially, to use that information to optimize ad bids.
-title: Advertising Cloud Cookies
+title: Adobe Advertising Cookies
 uuid: 2eec48a3-3e81-488e-8e30-5fd62885de0b
 feature: Cookies
 topic: Administration